'She was so many different people': the brilliance and tragedy of Jacqueline du Pré

 Just seeing her face illuminated by pure inspiration, her long balletic bowing arm, the precision engineering of that wrist, her tremendous long fingers snapping down on the finger board, or executing those heart-stopping slides between notes – what she called her ‘sumptuous glissandi’ – makes you itch to play: her enjoyment remains infectious; everything seems possible.

-And For Her it was.
+And for her it was.
 She almost makes us forget that, for even the greatest instrumentalists, performing is a continual battle with the body to recreate what the imagination demands.
 ‘For us mortals, it’s more difficult,’ as her husband Daniel Barenboim comments on the same film.

 The veteran maestro has since acknowledged he learnt more about music from du Pré than from anyone else.
-Witnessing her performing can still have a powerful impact on the uninitiated, as Nupen himself knows: ‘I was told of a four-year-old child in Canada recently who had cried for days after watching Jackie’s Elgar Concerto.
+Witnessing her performing can still have a powerful impact on the uninitiated, as Nupen himself knows: ‘I was told of a four-year-old child in Canada recently who had cried for days after watching Jackie's performance of the Elgar Cello Concerto.
 How do you explain that?’
-The fact she can still inspire a new generation is reason enough to keep returning to her legacy.
-But the films are important for another reason too: they capture the truth of her complex personality.

 What happened to Jacqueline du Pré?

 It not only told the tragic tale of a virtuoso cut down in her prime by multiple sclerosis, but managed to produce an image of du Pré as an egotistic prima donna, who had never enjoyed life as a concert artist, and left family and friends trailing in her wake.
 Nupen is not alone in believing that damage was done to her reputation.
-Lord Menuhin and a host of former colleagues wrote a letter pleading that the film be stopped, but realised too late that their intervention had only given it more publicity.
+The great Yehudi Menuhin and a host of former colleagues wrote a letter pleading that the film be stopped, but realised too late that their intervention had only given it more publicity.

-They felt that she wouldn’t be giving them enough ‘space’ and in any case were considering writing their own.
+They felt that she wouldn’t be giving them enough ‘space’ and, in any case, were considering writing their own.
 Despite discussions, access to the family archive was denied Wilson.
 ‘It didn’t stop me; I just had to work much harder and do more research; but it would have added an extra dimension to my book if they’d agreed to cooperate.
-I had the feeling that they had embarked on a commercial enterprise with a personal agenda,’ she recalls, ‘The fact that there was no consultation with Barenboim about content made me quite suspicious.’

 Wilson acknowledges that the siblings had every right to recount the difficulties they experienced growing up with a prodigiously talented sister.
-What dismayed many was the sense that commercial pressures had made them divulge things Jackie would never have wanted made public.
+What dismayed many was the sense that commercial pressures had made them divulge things that 'Jackie' herself would never have wanted made public.
 ‘As a biographer one must try to be objective and describe various points of view.
 But the du Prés wrote their book knowing that Jackie could no longer defend herself.’

-Nupen, who met du Pré when she was 16, feels that myths were bound to develop around her because of the huge contradictions that coexisted in her personality.
+Nupen, who met du Pré when she was 16, feels that myths were bound to develop around the great cellist because of the huge contradictions that coexisted in her personality.
 ‘She was about as hard to understand as it is possible to be.
 There was no frame of reference because she was so many different people.
-I will never forget the impression she made on me when she strode into the flat I was sharing with guitarist John Williams.
-She walked in with huge, Amazonian strides carrying a cello aloft; yet I could see that she was actually very shy.’

 What was Jacqueline du Pré like?

-‘The ability to dismiss rules was most important in her music-making,’ remarks Wilson, though she also has no doubt that, in the years of her illness, she suffered from having missed out on a broader education.
-But people underestimated her intelligence at their peril, according to Nupen: ‘Some tended to think her rather fey, and naive.
+‘The ability to dismiss rules was most important in her music-making,’ remarks Wilson, though she also has no doubt that, in the years of her illness, Jacqueline du Pré suffered from having missed out on a broader education.
+But people underestimated her intelligence at their peril, according to Nupen.

+‘Some tended to think her rather fey, and naive.
 It’s true, she often didn’t know the day of the week or what things cost, but when it came to the really important matters the depth of her perception was shattering.’
 It was she who recognised the importance of the films he started making, and the fact that they could reveal more about their music-making than a concert or recording could.

-A description by pianist Fou Ts’ong echoes this: ‘It was such strange combination – such seeming innocence with real earthiness.
+A description by pianist Fou Ts’ong echoes this: ‘It was such a strange combination – such seeming innocence with real earthiness.
 Daniel used to laugh at her apparent ignorance and disinterest in practical things.
 “Where is Oslo?” he might ask her, “Is it in Germany?” she would reply… At the same time there was such richness inside her; the fire and the temperament were unbelievable.’

 'Her meteoric rise to fame left her emotionally vulnerable’

-I put in many of her inimitable fingerings and bowings, knowing that they could sound quite contrived in the hands of most players, without her inspiration and lack of physical limitations.
+'I put in many of her inimitable fingerings and bowings, knowing that they could sound quite contrived in the hands of most players, without her inspiration and lack of physical limitations.
 I’m afraid we never got past the first movement.’
 Wilson, too, recalls seeing Jacqueline’s music (now owned by Barenboim) and finding that her parts were practically unmarked, a testimony to her ability to live music in the moment.

-Though her exalted artistic persona was supremely confident, some missed her extreme vulnerability.
+Her artistic persona was one of supreme confidence.
+What many onlookers missed, though, was du Pré's extreme vulnerability.
 ‘My impression was that her meteoric rise to fame had left her emotionally vulnerable,’ explains Welsh.
 ‘The total focus on the cello in her childhood meant her emotional development had been neglected.
 She was swept up onto the rollercoaster of an international career, and when, at 27, her illness threw her back on her own resources, she was left with a tenuous grasp on her situation.’

-He feels that in the slow movement of the Elgar she touched on something incredibly fragile she found within herself.
+Welsh feels that, in the slow movement of the Elgar concerto, du Pré touched on something incredibly fragile she found within herself.
 The effect was unforgettable.
-Nupen witnessed it in a live performance of the Brahms’s Double Concerto: ‘She said to me “Why are you always crying, Kitty?”
+Nupen witnessed it in a live performance of the Brahms Double Concerto: ‘She said to me “Why are you always crying, Kitty?”
 It was because her playing tore me up inside.’

 Jacqueline du Pré and MS

 ‘Kiffer’ Finzi, Wilson points out in her book, was charismatic, and took advantage of Jackie at a critical point in her life when she was most vulnerable.
 Just how terrifying this period was for her is illustrated in her response to her diagnosis.
-Wilson again, ‘I remember she called me up and said she was so relieved.
+Wilson again: ‘I remember she called me up and said she was so relieved.
 I was horrified by the news, but I realised that what she had been through was so traumatic, even that diagnosis was welcome.’

-Another side of her character that was so wrongly portrayed in the film was that of bitchiness and outright cruelty.
+Another side of du Pré's character that was so wrongly portrayed in the film was that of bitchiness and outright cruelty.
 ‘She was ironic and humorous, a natural comic, but never bitchy,’ retorts Nupen, who captured her sense of fun so many times on camera.
-‘I think she probably was the most honest person I’ve ever met,’ recalls Welsh, ‘She would see through self-importance straight away and could be devastatingly direct.
-I’ll never forget coming round one evening to hear her confronting a minor royal about her reasons for making her son learn the cello.
-I’m not sure any one else could have spoken to a Duchess like that.’
+‘I think she probably was the most honest person I’ve ever met,’ recalls Welsh.

 Inevitably, her illness, which she bore so courageously, brought on bitterness: her central means of expression had been taken away, and anger was often directed at those nearest to her.
 But she continued to ‘perform’ with great humour.